ggalarza1/cheat-sheet/README.md

-This cheat sheet will have information that i encounter during my learning path to become a data scientist.
-Anything written here will be important for me as a beginner.
+This cheat sheet contains code that I learned.
+These notebooks will also serve as guidance to help anyone who needs to refresh their skills in python.

+This folder will also contain notes on information I don't want to forget as I pursuit a career in technology.